Color mouse information

 Life expectancy : 2 to 3 years

 Mice are active and curious animals that quickly become tame and get used to their caretaker.
-They are social animals that should be kept together.
-Thanks to the long tail, they are also good climbers and can keep their balance well.
+They are social animals that must be kept together.
+Thanks to their long tail, they are also good climbers and can keep their balance well.
 This also helps them to walk well on the hand and because they see depth, they also stay on the hand.

 In Western Europe (Mus musculus domesticus) the mouse can be found in buildings all year round.
 But in Eastern Europe (Mus musculus musculus) also in fields.